ew-shopp/eswc2019-tutorial/_site/index.md

     model with QMiner; deployment of the predictive model. *Duration: approx. 60 minutes*.

-Target audience
+Intended audience
 ===============

-We expect to attract as audience three different profiles of
+You should attend the tutorial if you:
-stakeholders: i) researchers that have expertise in semantic technologies, and, in particular in their application to data integration problems (e.g., ontology matching, semantic reconciliation, table annotation), who will discover new industry-driven, real-world application scenarios for their research results; ii) researchers that have recently entered into the semantic web community, e.g., PhD students and postdocs, who will learn not only about new application scenarios, but also about challenging problems whose solution may have significant impact both in the industry as well as in other science fields, where analyses on top of semantically enriched data may be bring added value; iii) practitioners and workers in the industry field, who will learn about concrete use case for using semantic technology to support data-driven innovation at scale.
+-  are a researcher working with Semantic Web Technology (e.g., ontology matching, semantic reconciliation, table annotation) looking to discover new industry-driven, real-world application scenarios for your work,

+-  have recently entered into the Semantic Web community and want learn not only about new application scenarios, but also about challenging problems, the solution of which may have significant impact both in the industry as well as in other science fields, where analyses on top of semantically enriched data may be bring added value application scenarios for your work,

-To engage audience at the conference we will announce the tutorial through several channels using accounts from our research institutions and from the euBusinessGraph and EW-Shopp innovation projects.
-In addition to that, we will get endorsements from the projects' business partners and their communication channels.
-The material will be published online to foster attention by those who could not attend the tutorial, with particular reference to practitioners and industry employees.
+-  are a practitioner/worker in industry and want to learn about concrete use cases for using Semantic Web Technology to support data-driven innovation at scale.

 Speakers' profiles
 ==================